-An example for reading random bytes from the hw\random:
+An example for reading random bytes from the hw_random:

-Note: chapter 4.2.9 is valid only for LE(Linux) models.
+Note: Section 4.2.9 Random Number Generator is valid only for LE(Linux) models.

 4.2.10.
 Wake up Events

 The Telit Modules provide a function that reduces the power consumption during the period when they are in IDLE state (waiting for a call), allowing for longer activity with a given battery capacity.